fentresspaul61B/Deploy-Whisper-On-GCP/README.md

 ## IMPORTANT NOTES
 - You will need to request GPU access from GCP which can take up to 2 days for approval in order to deploy using GPU on cloud run.
 (ADD STEPS ON HOW TO DO THIS FIRST)
-- Inference using the different whisper models on CPU, will be extremely slow, and basically not useful for most cases.
+- Inference using the different whisper models on CPU, will be extremely slow, and basically not useful for most cases

 ## Steps